Crawler Walkthrough

 Due to search-engine configuration settings, it may take as much as five minutes for the crawl data to be committed to the index.
 Until this time elapses, Site Search displays and query results will look the same as they did before the crawl.

 Navigate to the Site Search App > Settings > Search API tab.
-You’ll find the Read-Write credentials about halfway down the screen.
+You’ll find the Read-Only authentication token about halfway down the screen.

 Now scroll back up the screen and find the App’s Select Endpoint.